olgalupuleac/GraphAlgorithmRenderer/README.md

 To install the extension, download the VSIX file from the latest release here <https://github.com/olgalupuleac/GraphAlgorithmRenderer/releases> .
 Click on the downloaded file and follow the instructions.
 To open a graph visualization setting window select *View > Other windows > Graph visualization.*

+To remove the extension, select *Tools > Extensions and updates > Graph Visualization* and click uninstall.

+To update the extension, uninstall it first and install a new version.

 ### Rendering DFS

 1. Install the extension.